Akash02032002/Movieverse/README.md

 ### It is a movie reviewing platform. where anyone after creating their account and login can :-

- 1.> Share your thought or opinion on your particular watched listed movies.
+ 1.> Share your thought or opinion on that particular movie which is listed.

  2.> Here You can also gives rating in Stars.